xsf/xmpp.org/tools/README.rst

   Example use::

-    ./update_entry.py ../data/clients.json Pidgin --set-platforms 'Windows' 'Linux'
+    ./update_entry.py Pidgin --set-platforms 'Windows' 'Linux'

 Do not set ``--no-ask`` and always be sure to review that your changes do what you intend them to do.

 If you do not know how to spell your project correctly, leave out the ``NAME`` argument; the tool will list the project it knows.

-Do not forget to **validate** that your entry is correct using the ``./lint_list.py`` on the respective JSON file and then make a Pull Request on GitHub.
+Do not forget to **validate** that your entry is correct using the ``./lint_software_list.py`` and then make a Pull Request on GitHub.

 Add a new entry